How to Read and Understand the Bible

 Latin and English were the first languages used in Bible translation following the inception of the original texts.
 Not all translations are the same.
 In an attempt to bridge the gap between such ancient languages with modern English, multiple translations have been authored collaboratively, each with their own unique objective and style.
 Scribes, biblical scholars, and theologians have spent thousands of hours in painstaking and God-fearing effort toward making the Bible fit for the masses.
 Sadly, some have altered those texts for their own deceitful purpose, while others have kept the biblical mandate in the strictest measure, deliberating over every jot and tittle of every letter originally penned.
 Case and point: not every bible translation is biblical.
 Therefore, when choosing a bible translation, one must understand the translator’s goal and the manner in which the undertaking was performed.

 The tedious labor of translation was necessitated by virtue of the vast difference between modern English and the original tongues.
 These languages, both written and oral, are so incredibly distinct it becomes difficult to articulate their differences and the natural disparity between them.
 In short, their alphabet, grammar, style, vernacular, and vocabulary have absolutely nothing in common — written or oral.
 Hebrew is written back to front, right to left.
 English is written front to back, left to right.
 The alphabets are entirely unrelated.
 Words can have multiple meanings, in which context becomes absolutely critical, and furthermore the cultural nuances in which the writings were breathed, are often missed.
 The ways in which these languages differ are multiple.
 Hebrew is one of the oldest and most archaic languages in the world.
 English is relatively new and is ever-evolving since the the Jacobean translation of the Geneva and King James versions of the 14th and 15th centuries.
 The breadth and depth of diversity between the original tongues of the Bible and modern English is very difficult to bridge.
-Therefore, some translations, although accurate and noble, being word for word, become quite difficult to read once they are accurately articulated, hence the difficulty most have with the King James Version.
+Therefore, some translations, although accurate and noble, being word for word, become quite difficult to read once they are accurately translated, hence the difficulty most have with the King James Version.
 The most modern translations are easier to read because they are often a mere paraphrase.
 However, in their attempt to afford readability, they compromise accuracy.
 Some modern versions are so loosely translated they malign the integrity of the original texts and tongues completely.
 Such translations have been considered blasphemous as a condemned defamation of scripture — an anathema within the Judeo-Christian orthodoxy.
 Such loose versions have no scriptural credibility or validity and should rightly be avoided.
-They cannot be credited as the inspired Word of God and should not be relied upon, especially for serious study (please see our lists below).
+They cannot be credited as the inspired Word of God and should not be relied upon, especially for serious study.

 The books of the Bible are categorized, not always chronologically, but by author and genre.
 History, poetry, and prophecy accounts for the Old Testament.
 The New Testament is much the same: the history of the Gospels and Acts followed by the Epistles which are further categorized by author, and then the prophetic book of Revelation.
 As for chronology, the Bible rightly opens with Genesis and closes with Revelation.
 We clearly see the beginning and the end established.
 But what is in-between can be a little messy to sort out if you’re unlearned.
 Developing a Bible reading plan that accounts for a chronological timeline can be very worthwhile.
 This is where a prescribed reading plan is helpful.
 But it may require skipping books.